Mink, Squirrel and Pig

 You could have the most expensive Kolinsky sable brush available but if you use it to scrub in the under painting of your oil painting the brush will be ruined in no time and it will be very hard to move the thick paint around.
 It’s like trying to mix custard with a piece of paper.
 The custard won’t move easily, the paper will get wet and disintegrate.

 The same thing would happen, albeit at a slower rate, to your brush.
 If you try attacking a watercolour scene with a pig brush ‘hog’ you’re destined for trouble, you’ll run out of water in your first stroke.

 The joy of natural brushes, especially sables, are their ability to hold a lot of water in the ‘belly’ of the brush.

 What shape do I use?

-- Rounds are used 90% for watercolours because the fine point allows precision work but the belly of the brush holds enough water that you can still paint quite large areas.
+- Rounds are commonly used for watercolours because the fine point allows precision work and the belly of the brush holds enough water that you can still paint quite large areas.

 - Filberts are just great for oils and acrylic.
-They have a feathered top to them so are great for blending and can be used to block in areas as well as detail work for portraits I’d use 90% filberts.
+They have a feathered top to them so are great for blending and can be used to block in areas as well as detail work for portraits.
+I use filberts in 90% of my paintings.

 I love my brushes, in fact, it is astonishing how attached I can get to them.
 I haven’t started sleeping with them under my pillow but I do get slightly edgy if I misplace one.